Sailfin shiner

-The sailfin shiner (Pteronotropis hypselopterus) is a species of is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
+The sailfin shiner (Pteronotropis hypselopterus) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
 This species is endemic to the southeastern United States.

 Description

 The sailfin shiner has a deep and compressed body, with a narrow base for the caudal fin.
 Its lateral line is curved downward.
 It has a maximum total length of 7 cm (2.75 in).

-The fish is pink-brown or olive on the top half and a white or light pink on the bottom half.
+The fish is pink-brown or olive on the top half, and white or light pink on the bottom half.
 It has a dark brown stripe that extends from the head to the dorsal fin, and has a steel-blue stripe along the side that has a thin pink to red line bordering above.

 The base of the caudal fin has a small red spot on the top and bottom of the side, while a black spot is on the center of the side of the base of the caudal fin.
 The dorsal fin has a dusky central band, and other fins are a yellow to light orange.
 The dorsal and anal fins are almost triangular, resembling sails, from which their common name is derived.
 Breeding males have light orange edges on their dorsal fins.